TheItCrOw/Sens-Fortress/README.md

 ## About
 ![SensFortress View_AGQcJO348o](https://user-images.githubusercontent.com/49918134/75542539-50d7e180-5a20-11ea-82ad-19363c28d4ef.png)

-Sen's fortress currently is completly offline.
+Sen's fortress is currently completly offline.
 Against the trend of many other password managers, there are no future plans in implementing a cloud structure - instead a local synchronisation progress with other instances (PC's, Mobile-apps) in a closed network (Home WiFi) will be featured.

+### Why no cloud?
+Let's adress the elephant in the room immediately.
+Anyone that has been interested in Cryptography may have heard about some standard procedures which password managers perform, to obtain maximum security for highly sensitive data such as your passwords.

+* AES
+* Hashes
+* SSL/TCP
+* VPN
+* SSH

+so on and so forth.
+The inner conflict of anyone that tries to develop a password manager now lies in the combination of comfort and security.
+How much comfort is the user ready to sacrifice in order to actually use a password manager, while also being provided the highest level of security.